Last update: 3rd May 2023

 The following phrases are to be understood as follows:

-In accordance with Article 13 section 1 and 2 of the Regulation of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter referred to as “GDPR”), we wish to inform you that the controller of clients’ personal data is Mobilum OÜ with its registered seat in Tallinn, Parda tn 4, 10151 Tallinn, entered in the Estonian e-Business Register maintained by the Ministry of Justice of the Republic of Estonia under No. 14599147, share capital of EUR 12,000 paid in full, e-mail address: [email protected], telephone: +3726346244 (the “Controller”).
+In accordance with Article 13 section 1 and 2 of the Regulation of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter referred to as “GDPR”), we wish to inform you that the controller of clients’ personal data is UAB Mobilum Tech with its registered seat in Kaunas, A. Mickevičius str.
+56-2, Lithuania, entered in the Lithuanian e-Business Register maintained by The Register of Legal Entities of the Republic of Lithuania under No. 306247099, e-mail address: [email protected], telephone: +3726346244 (the “Controller”).

 In case of any issues regarding personal data protection please contact the Personal Data Protection Officer appointed by the Controller – e-mail: [email protected], telephone: +3726346244.

 - WHO MIGHT RECEIVE YOUR PERSONAL DATA?